 Infants born with NAS have been regularly exposed to drugs like heroin, oxycodone, hydrocodone, codeine, and morphine during pregnancy.
 As these drugs pass through the placenta, the baby develops a dependency.

 After birth, the infant will experience opioid withdrawal symptoms unless it continues to receive the drug.
-If the child is deprived of opioids, it may experience these and other symptoms:
+If the child is deprived of opioids, they may experience these and other symptoms:

-The first step towards achieving recovery is giving us a call.
-Our team of admissions professionals are available 24 hours a day, 7 days a week, 365 days a year.
+The first step toward achieving recovery is to reach out to one of the rehabs in WV that can get you on the track to recovery.
+Our admissions team is available 24 hours a day, 7 days a week, 365 days a year.
 Give us a call today!
-(888) 771-8372

 When a healthy baby in its first year of life dies for no apparent reason while asleep, usually in its crib, it’s called sudden infant death syndrome.
 SIDS is not confined to babies of moms who have substance abuse disorders.